 |v9-template-timeout (time; Default: )||After how long to send the template, if it has not been sent.|

 |version (1 | 5 | 9; Default: )||Which version format of NetFlow to use|

-By looking at packet flow diagram you can see that traffic flow is at the end of input, forward and output chain stack.
+By looking at the packet flow diagram you can see that traffic flow is at the end of the input, forward, and output chain stack.
 It means that traffic flow will count only traffic that reaches one of those chains.

-For example, you set up mirror port on switch, connect mirror port to router and set traffic flow to count mirrored packets.
-Unfortunately such setup will not work, because mirrored packets are dropped before they reach input chain.
+For example, you set up a mirror port on a switch, connect the mirror port to a router and set traffic flow to count mirrored packets.
+Unfortunately, such a setup will not work, because mirrored packets are dropped before they reach the input chain.

-Other interfaces will appear in report if traffic is passing thorugh them and monitored interface.
+Other interfaces will appear in the report if traffic is passing through them and the monitoring interface.

 This example shows how to configure Traffic-Flow on a router

 Enable Traffic-Flow on the router: